You are here

-For IB DP Year 1 (2i), written end-of-year exams in June are conducted in all six subjects chosen by the students - plus oral exams in languages.
-All June is reserved for this purpose.
+For IB DP Year 1 (2i), written end-of-year exams in June are conducted in all the six subjects chosen by the respective student - plus oral exams in languages A and B. All June is reserved for this purpose.

 The end-of-year assessment in May is a vital component in the school's decision about the student's eligibility for progress within the IB system.
 NOTE: There is no 'automatic' continuation from one year to the next.

 In the IB Diploma Programme, grades are given according to the following system (in pre-IB, grades follow the Danish system!):

 Grade scale conversion

 The IB seven point grading in comparison to the Danish and international ECTS system:

 IB grades and the Danish grade system